-Sam left in 2019, having secured an offer for Grant Thornton’s School Leaver programme, which will lead to a full qualification as an accountant.
+Sam secured an offer for Grant Thornton’s School Leaver programme, which will lead to a full qualification as an accountant.

 Sam says, “When considering my career options I looked carefully at both university and apprenticeship routes.
 I discovered the apprenticeship would enable me qualify more quickly as an accountant, which was a key factor in my decision to join Grant Thornton immediately after A-levels.
 I have really enjoyed my time with the firm and am still surprised by how much I learn every day.
 I would definitely recommend looking into apprenticeships if you are unsure whether university is right for you.”

-Alex (pictured left) left Trinity in 2018 to start a four-year apprenticeship in farriery.
+Alex (pictured left) left Trinity to start a four-year apprenticeship in farriery.

 He says: “I’m really enjoying myself and have been able to work all through lockdown – horses’ feet don’t stop growing!
 I’d like to thank the school for its support in my career choice.”

 Izzy (pictured left) was keen to end up in teaching and wanted to maximise her portfolio with a well spent gap year.
 She went to work in the prep section of a boarding school near Brighton in as a senior sports coach, boarding house supervisor and sports club assistant.
 She plans to work in the primary sector after obtaining her university degree.